Rhythm Lab CFO

 Basic conga techniques, applied to simple polyphonic rhythms in the Latin idiom.

-Please note: CFT students study a broader selection of rhythmic materials which includes classical elements.
+Please note: CFO students study a broader selection of rhythmic materials which includes classical elements.

 Mode(s) of instruction